ikcmechatronics/ikcmechatronics.github.io/index.md

 * Start simple code parts to achieve the communication.
 Then implement complex algorithms.

-* It is better to start with the scan the devices on the bus from master.
-For this purpose, first upload simple slave programs to slave microcontrollers with predefined address.
+* It is better to start with scanning the devices on the bus from master.
+For this purpose, first upload simple slave programs to slave microcontrollers with predefined addresses.
 Then, i2c scanner codes can be used to understand whether there is a hardware problem or not.
 Also, with this procedure, the possiblity to be disorder by means of addresses vanishes.
 You can reach the i2c scanner code for Arduino Uno as a master device from [here.](https://github.com/ikcmechatronics/ikcmechatronics.github.io/blob/master/i2c/Codes/Master/i2cScanner/i2cScanner.ino)

 *This page will be updated with the new works.
 Also, it is possible for you to contribute us to develop a better algorithms by means of i2c communication.